suprachakra/AtlasMesh-Fleet-OS/docs/api/API_REFERENCE.md

 ## Overview

-This comprehensive API reference guide covers all available endpoints, authentication methods, data models, and integration patterns for AtlasMesh Fleet Management System.
+This comprehensive API reference guide covers all available endpoints, authentication methods, data models and integration patterns for AtlasMesh Fleet Management System.
 The system provides RESTful APIs with OpenAPI 3.0 specifications for all fleet management services.

 ### Quick Stats
 - **72 Microservices** with RESTful APIs